 Do you know what a lot of people of Metro Detroit are doing and just don’t talk about?
 You guessed it!
 Placenta encapsulation.
-Many are intrigued by placenta encapsulation, but don’t know much about it.
+Many are intrigued by the potential benefits, but don’t know much about it.
 Open your mind, read below, and explore.

 Only the best standard of quality and care is used for our clients.
 Our specialists are distinctly trained and practice leading safety standards.
 As ProDoula certified Postpartum Placenta Specialists, we remain in compliance with the OSHA Bloodborne Pathogen standard and maintain certification in Bloodborne Pathogens for Professionals in Placenta Encapsulation.
 Our transport guidelines follow the WHO’s recommendations for The Safe Transport Of Infectious Substances and Diagnostic Specimens as well.
-The providers we’ve met with, love this detail & acknowledge its increased safety in a number of areas for all involved!
+The providers we’ve met with, love these details + acknowledge its increased safety in a number of areas for all involved!

 So what is Placenta Encapsulation?

 Placenta Encapsulation is the process of turning your placenta into capsules.
 The capsules themselves are 100% vegetarian and Kosher, so there should be no allergen issues.
 It is a two-day process, typically done as quickly after birth as possible.

 Day 1 – Preparation and Dehydration (for at least 12 hours)

 Day 2 – Capsules Completed, Tincture Made, and Guidelines Reviewed

 Believe it or not, placentophagy has been practiced for thousands of years, and not just by animals!
 There is nothing that can more authentically help your body recover from the strain + stress of growing a baby, delivery, recovery, and adjustment to your new life than your own placenta.